yesworld/plugin-wp-optimize-image/images-optimize-and-upload-cf7/README.txt

 Added an option to keep the files on the server, need to install Contact Form 7 Database Addon – CFDB7 plugin.
 Added an option to set the maximum upload files limit in the shortcode.
 Added the support of multiple shortcodes in one form.
+Added an option to add a prefix to files from the ID value of the shortcode.

 = 2.0.1 =
 Added template for editing drag and drop area layout.